ollebergkvist/api-movie/README.md

 ### Description

 ```
-Supports upload functionality of images, if form-data is used over body.
+Supports upload of images with multer.
+For the route to work it's necessary to use the form-data option in Postman.
 Images are stored in the uploads folder.
 ```